eWloYW8/ZJU-FDS25-Project2/README.md

 # Note

-I was once impressed by the magical functial of CAS (such as Mathematica, giac and sympy), this project gives me a chance to gain a deeper understanding of the underlying algorithms.
+I was once impressed by the magical function of CAS (such as Mathematica, giac and sympy), this project gives me a chance to gain a deeper understanding of the underlying algorithms.

 # Problem